Art and Photography

 Key Stage 5

 - We hope that the firm foundation provided by our curriculum at KS3 and KS4 level has instilled in our students a love of the Arts and that they seek to continue their studies at sixth form level.
 We offer A-level Art and Design in Fine Art and Photography.
-For the first year the students are encouraged experiment, work independently and grow into confident artists.
+For the first year the students are given workshops and pushed out of their creative comfort zone.
+In the second year they are encouraged to experiment, work independently and grow into confident artists.
 Our students’ work is highly personal, engaging and innovative.
 We enjoy celebrating their achievements in our annual summer exhibition.
 We provide opportunities for students to visit galleries to support their studies and exhibit their work in external exhibitions.

 A Level Art and Photography